gwenevieve/lcbo-api-website/README.md

-# hackeryouproject
+# lcbo API

-a small project using lcbo api and jquery to pull in filtered results via keyword
+a small project using lcbo api and jquery to pull in results via keyword

 * html5
 * api